Nepal is a small country but it is home to hundreds and thousands of villages, and each one of them comes with its own unique culture and style.

 During the spring season, the weather is clear.
 The temperature is average for hiking, and the mountain view is unclouded too.
 You can even visit Risheshwor Mahadev Temple and Sim Bhanjyang located nearby the village.

 During the winter season, the Daman is covered with a snow blanket.
 You will also get to observe snow-capped peaks.
 You can play in the snow during the day and enjoy a campfire at night.
-Daman is also a great destination for dating and honeymoon.
+Daman is also a great destination for dating and honeymoons.

-Just a few miles drive from Pokhara valley arrives a beautiful village of Dhampus (1650m).
+Just a few miles drive from Pokhara Valley arrives a beautiful village of Dhampus (1650m).
 It is a major tourist attraction due to its enriched golden paddy field view and the panoramic mountain view.

 The village of Dhampus is suitable for hiking, mountain viewing, bird-watching, and exploring the Gurung lifestyle.
-Distant from western influence, you will find people preserving traditional culture to date.
+Distant from Western influence, you will find people preserving traditional culture to date.

-Dhampus village is an affordable and easily accessible destination for short hiking from Pokhara valley.
+Dhampus village is an affordable and easily accessible destination for short hiking from Pokhara Valley.
 The village is a gateway to the Annapurna conservation area.
-Dhampus village also offers a gorgeous landscape view of the entire Pokhara valley.
+Dhampus village also offers a gorgeous landscape view of the entire Pokhara Valley.

 If you wish to hike to Dhampus village, then you are suggested to visit the village during Spring (March-May) and Autumn (September-November).
 The weather is pleasant and just suitable for hiking and observing mountains.